RyanButler53/PathOfLegends/README.md

 ### Development

 - Fix issue with players matching with different leagues
+	- Issue is with hashqueue players not updating when simulation players do.
+Try passing in a ptr to the players.
 - Make better way of finding when there is a new UC to implement second version of simulation that goes until $x\%$ are in UC.
 - Change PlayMatch and winsMatch to take in a POINTER to the arrays with league reqs and gold step rules
  	- Allows for multipliers that let players skip entire leagues with a single win (Do we really want this???)